-Thank you for choosing to enroll your child in St. Mark School!
+Welcome to St. Mark School.
+We are happy to support you as the primary educator of your child.
 The entire school community pledges its support to you.
 May Jesus, the model of all teachers, be our encouragement in this important ministry of Catholic Education.
-Surely, He who said, "Suffer the children to come unto me" will bless the efforts made in His name.
+Surely, He who said, "suffer the children to come unto me" will bless the efforts made in His name.